How can we make it easier for those experiencing homelessness in Waterloo Region to access healthcare?

 This is an issue that has already been noticed by many health and social support agencies in Waterloo Region, who are finding creative ways to provide health care in places where people feel safe and welcomed.

-Through this approach, men and women who are struggling can receive health care from professionals who know their names, their journeys, and their potential.
+Through the ShelterCare model, men and women who are struggling can receive health care from professionals who know their names, their journeys, and their potential.
 They can become healthy, find permanent housing, and end the cycle of homelessness.

 “Have a nurse on site all the time, have a doctor come in once a week… [that] might help people.”